- Men's Grooming

 The person-as-cartoon look has gained a bit of traction recently, in large part thanks to its simplicity.
 You'll only need three different colours for this, which means that the whole thing could be as simple as throwing a few quid to a girlfriend or sister and sitting very still.
 Sure, it's a project, but then aren't we all projects on some level?

-On which note, no one epitomises problematic male-female relationships quite like Archer, making him – somewhat uncomfortably – the most on-trend Halloween look of 2019.
+On which note, no one epitomises problematic male-female relationships quite like Archer, making him – somewhat uncomfortably – the most on-trend Halloween look.

 4. Darth Maul